Xiuhtezcatl Martinez: Activism

+As a child, his first foray into activism was an appeal in 2009 to a Colorado city council to prohibit pesticides in city parks.
+"I was like, yo, like let’s do something about this, so I called up my mom.
+I was like, yo, Mom, help me get a bunch of kids together to do something about this...And, like, we changed the law."

 As a teenager, Martinez gave TED talks and was invited to speak before the United Nations on environmental policy.
 In June 2015, he spoke at the age of 15 in English, Spanish, and Nahuatl before the UN General Assembly on Climate Change.
 Martinez urged immediate climate action saying, "What's at stake right now is the existence of my generation."

 That same year, he competed with young musicians from around the world who submitted self-produced music "to inspire the negotiations" at the United Nations Framework Convention on Climate Change with their music; Martinez's selection "Speak for the Trees" was chosen as the Jury Award Winner.

 Martinez asserts that education and young people are key elements of the movement for significant social and environmental change: "The marching in the streets, the lifestyle changes haven't been enough so something drastic needs to happen.
 The change that we need is not going to come from a politician, from an orangutan in office, it's going to come from something that's always been the driver of change – people power, power of young people."
 When addressing the criticism of young people overusing technology in a 2016 interview with Bill Maher, Martinez noted that technology also brings people together to focus on a shared concern: "I think it's an important tool that we have for networking and connecting with people.
 Social media and technology – it's either a downfall and distraction for our generation, or a powerful tool we can use."

+He grew up as a vegetarian never having eaten any meat and is now a vegan.
+He speaks out about the meat industry: "I’m very passionate about the idea that reconnecting to our food is a really important step towards healing our relationship with our planet and breaking free from a corrupt, broken food system that targets marginalized communities and profits off of our suffering."

 Earth Guardians

-Earth Guardians is an environmental activist organization founded in 1992.
+Earth Guardians is an environmental activist organization founded in 1992 by his family.
 Martinez served as the Youth Director through 2019, transitioning to co-Youth Director alongside Marlow Baines, who assumed the youth leadership role in 2020.
 Earth Guardians' mission is to "inspire and train diverse youth to be effective leaders in the environmental, climate and social justice movements.
 Through the power of art, music, storytelling, civic engagement, and legal action, we're creating impactful solutions to some of the most critical issues we face as a global community."
 They work to organize climate strikes, cultivate environmentally focused policy, and encourage individual activism through promoting voting registration.